Montana

 Montana AI Meeting Recording Laws (2026)

 Montana is one of roughly a dozen states that require all-party consent before recording a conversation.
 For organizations using AI meeting tools like Otter.ai, Fireflies, or Microsoft Copilot, this creates a compliance obligation that does not exist in most other states: every single participant must agree to the recording before it begins.
-Montana compounds this with a unique graduated penalty structure that escalates from a misdemeanor to a felony on third and subsequent offenses.
+The recording offense itself is a flat misdemeanor in Montana, no matter how many times a person is convicted, though a separate, easily confused provision in the same statute does escalate unrelated harassment and extortion offenses to a felony on repeat convictions.
 If your business operates in Montana or includes Montana participants in virtual meetings, the stakes of getting this wrong are real.

 Montana's All-Party Consent Requirement